-3.4.17.4 Retaining Walls
+3.4.17.4.
+Retaining Walls

-All fill slopes are to be retained by a wall (unless otherwise approved by the Committee or the Town of Fountain Ells) that is textured and painted to match the house.
-Any terraced retaining walls must be separated by a distance no less than the height of the tallest wall and be landscaped.
-Wherever desired for view purposes, site retaining walls shall consist of an open steel (wrought iron) fence above the retaining portion of the wall; maximum of 42" in height.
+All fill slopes are to be retained by a wall (unless otherwise approved by the Committee or the Town of Fountain Hills) that is textured and painting to match the house.
+Any terraced retaining walls must be separated by a distance of no less than the height of the tallest wall and be landscaped.
+Wherever desired for view purposed, site retaining walls shall consit of an open steel (wrought iron) fence above the retaining portion of the wall; maximum of 42" in height.
 In no case, without prior approval of the Committee, shall a solid retaining wall exceed 6'-0" in height.

-3.4.18 MAILBOXES
+3.4.18.
+MAILBOXES

-An individual residence mailbox. located at the street and in accordance with U.S. Post Office size and height requirements. should reflect the design theme and character of the house.
+An individual residence mailbox located at the street and in accordance with U.S. Post Office, size and height requirements should reflect the design these and character of the house.

-4 CONSTRUCTION GUIDELINES
+4. CONSTRUCTION GUIDELINES

-4.1 NOISE, DUST ABATEMENT
+4.1.
+NOISE, DUST ABATEMENT

-The Committee may enact strict procedures. operational time frames, temporary or permanent. at any time to ensure noise and dust abatement measures are taken by builders or their subcontractors.
+The Committee may enact strict procedures, operational time frames, temporary or permanent at any time to ensure noise and dust abatement measures are taken by builders or their subcontractors.

-4.2 PROTECTION OF NATURAL OPEN SPACENEGETATION
+4.2.
+PROTECTION OF NATURAL OPEN SPACE NEGEATION

-All natural areas outside the disturbance limit (see Section 2.4 and 3.1) shall be protected by erecting a chain link construction fence to prevent vehicles. trash or construction staging from occurring outside the prescribed disturbance area.
-In the event that a builder or their subcontractors damage areas beyond the non-disturbance limit, the Owner shall be responsible for immediately restoring the damaged area to its original condition, as approved by the Committee.
+All natural areas outside the disturbance limit (see section 2.4 and 3.1) shall be protected by erecting a chain link construction fence to prevent vehicles, trash or construction staging from occurring outside the prescribed disturbance area.
+IN the even that the builder or their subcontractors damage areas beyond the non-disturbance limit, the Owner shall be responsible for immediately restoring the damaged area to its original condition as approved by the committee.

-4.3 CLEANLINESS
+4.3.
+CLENALINESS

-All areas shall be kept free of trash. materials and waste that can be carried by the wind.
-The site shall be left in a neat and orderly condition at the close of each workday, with scrap material and debris disposed of in trash receptacles, and such receptacles collected and emptied at least once per week.
-Hazardous debris and material shall be removed from the site each day, and no hazardous material shall be stored on the site overnight.
+All areas shall be kept free of trash, materials and waste that can be carried by the wind.
+The site shall be left in a neat and orderly condition at the close of each workday, the scrap material and debris disposed of in trash receptacles, and such receptacles collected and emptied at least once per week.
+Hazardous debris and material shall be removed from the site each day and no hazardous material shall be store on site overnight.

-4.4 CONTRACTORS
+4.4.
+CONTRACTORS